Six Chimpanzees, Three Monkeys, One Afternoon at Gombe

 What March 19 Revealed to Me

-Second, group hunting did not necessarily mean teamwork.
-Were Evered, Jomeo, and Sherry coordinating their efforts by cutting off escape routes and driving monkeys toward one another?
+Second, group hunting didn’t necessarily mean teamwork.
+Were Evered, Jomeo, and Sherry deliberately coordinating their efforts by cutting off escape routes and driving monkeys toward one another?
+Or were they simply hunting side by side, each taking advantage of the confusion created by multiple simultaneous points of attack?
+From our obscured view on the forest floor, we couldn’t say for sure.

 Hunting Alone